-The Transportation Development Act (TDA) is one of the major funding
+Transportation Development Act (TDA) is one of the major funding

 sources for public transit in California.
 The TDA provides two funding

 is derived from sales tax on gasoline and diesel fuel.
 Fifty percent of STA funds are allocated according to population.
 The other fifty

 BCAG has prepared a TDA "Workbook" as a guide to assist in the development of the TDA Claims.
 The following is strickly a guide to provide assistance in the general understanding of the TDA Statutes.
-The workbook will be updated during the 2009/10 fiscal year.
-Please direct any comments or questions to Mr. Ivan Garcia at email@example.com or by phone directly at 530-879-2468.
-Questions about a local jurisdiction's priorities should be directed to the local jurisdiction's finance office.
+This workbook was created in November 2003.
+BCAG intends to update the workbook to reflect current practices, Caltrans TDA Guidebook and recommendations from the audit process.
+This guidebook was developed prior to the consolidation of the transit systems which created Butte Regional Transit in July 2005.